Dezzy-dev/AmaraAI/supabase/functions/README.md

 Monitor function performance and errors through:
 - Supabase Dashboard > Edge Functions
 - Function logs in the dashboard
 - Error tracking in your application

+## Triggering Deployment
+A new push is often needed to trigger the first deployment after connecting a repository.